PROCEDURE - ORAL CAVITY

 This is not visible in the hemi-head as the centerline cut passes through the median sulcus.
 It is visible if a lab member protrudes their tongue (or you use a mirror later) to observe the median sulcus in the living.

-5. Identify at midline the cut surface of the mandible and the cut surface of the hyoid bone.
+8. Identify the cut surface of the mandible at midline and the cut surface of the hyoid bone about 1cm posterior to the mandible.

 Since the hyoid bone is quite small, palpating for a hard bony point in a line posterior to the mandible should locate it.